-Sub-component 3.4: Institutional strengthening and project management for regional activities.
-This subcomponent will finance activities to increase institutional capacity and inter-sectoral coordination in the participating countries to ensure more efficient decision making and program management at regional level.
+Sub-component 3.2: Institutional strengthening and project management.
+This sub-component will finance activities to increase institutional capacity and inter-sectoral coordination in the participating countries to ensure more efficient decision making and program management at regional level.
+This sub-component will promote joint action and decision making in river basin management and flood risk management among riparian countries, thus enhance the climate adaptation capacity of the region.